Virginia loves researching and writing on historical topics.

 Metafiction may draw attention to style.
 It’s not unusual to encounter a modern narrator who wonders “out loud” what register or what person is the most appropriate to tell the story.
 This may result in an idiosyncratic language, which requires a great deal of interpretative effort on the part of the reader.

 Postmodernity and Postmodernism

 Postmodernity refers to the historical period after the Second World War, although in many cases not immediately after.
-It was marked by an array of social and historical phenomena, which shaped our contemporary world, such us advanced capitalism, globalisation, and rapid technological progress.
+It was marked by an array of social and historical phenomena, which shaped our contemporary world, such as advanced capitalism, globalisation, and rapid technological progress.

 In a British context, postmodernity has its own historical particularities.
-After the Second World War, Great Britain lost a significant number of its colonies, which entailed a loss of economic influence ( the UK couldn’t rely anymore on manpower and resources from nearly one quarter of the globe).
+After the Second World War, Great Britain lost a significant number of its colonies, which entailed a loss of economic influence ( the UK couldn’t rely anymore on manpower and resources from nearly one-quarter of the globe).
 After the war, labour shortages prompted Great Britain to invite workers from its former colonies, which resulted in the multicultural society we know today.

 Formal Characteristics of Postmodernism in Literature

 - Ambivalent stance towards realism

 Postmodern texts are usually written in clear, everyday language, even though their structure can be quite complex.
 A good example of this is Calvino’s If on a Winter’s Night a Traveller, which contains ten separate beginnings of books, which are connected by the adventures of the Reader whose reading is constantly frustrated.
 Calvino used the metaphor of a diamond to reflect his writing practice—the language is crystal clear but the structure is multi-faceted and fragmented.